What is Notes Payable?

 The “Notes Payable” line item is recorded on the balance sheet as a current liability – and represents a written agreement between a borrower and lender specifying the obligation of repayment at a later date.

-Also contained within the notes payable are the terms stipulated between the two parties, such as:
+Contained within the notes payable are also the terms stipulated between the two parties, such as:

 - Obligations – The obligations to be fulfilled by each party must be clearly specified

 - Lending Period – The duration of the borrowing until repayment comes due is stated

 - Interest Rate – The interest rate at which interest expense is charged throughout the lending term is stated

 - Collateral – Often, the lender will require collateral to be included as an additional layer of protection

 How Does the Notes Payable Accounting Process Work?